sportsdunia logo

 Rabah Madjer (Image Credit: Google/Wikipedia)

-Rabah Madjer earned a legendary status when he scored a spectacular backheel goal in the ’87 European Cup final, as if it's no big deal & led Porto to a famous victory & also inspired the younger generation of African footballers.
-That wasn’t just skill, it was swagger.
-When the stakes involved in the 1990 AFCON final overwhelmed everyone else, Madjer marched up, scored the penalty with ice-cooled calmness & wrote Algeria’s name on the trophy.
-Undoubtedly, indeed, he is one of the best African players of all time.
+Madjer scored a spectacular backheel goal in the ’87 European Cup final; he serves as an inspiration to the younger generation of African footballers.
+Three years later, the forward led his nation, Algeria, to AFCON glory in 1990.
+In the AFCON final overwhelmed everyone else.
+Madjer marched up, scored the penalty with ice-cooled calmness & wrote Algeria’s name on the trophy.
+While cementing himself as one of the best African players of all time.

 Club AppsGoals/AssistsInternational AppsGoals/AssistsIndividual HonoursMajor Trophies Won